Respectful communication is something we usually take for granted. However, when it’s lacking, we surely notice it.

 Include all your colleagues in celebrations, workshops, and training and ensure that no one feels left out.

-Like air, respect is a bare necessity in life, as well as in the workplace.
+Respect is a bare necessity in life, as well as in the workplace.
 The benefits of respect in the workplace are more than visible.
 On the other hand, its absence is greatly felt, as well as costly — and sometimes it’s not easy to recognize the problem.
 However, the fix is easy.

 We offered you seven tips that should help you achieve respectful communication in the workplace.
 It’s as simple as spelling R-E-S-P-E-C-T and the very execution of the advice is not much more complicated than that.